thanhnguyen-aws/verify-rust-std/doc/src/challenges/0021-str-pattern-pt2.md

 2. If the `StrSearcher` satisfies C, it ensures the two safety properties mentioned in the previous section.
 3. If the `StrSearcher` satisfies C, after it calls any function above and gets modified, it still statisfies C.

+Furthermore, you must prove the absence of undefined behaviors listed in the next section.

 The verification must be unbounded---it must hold for inputs of arbitrary size.